 The FRQNT will offer up to $1,500 to master’s students and up to $2,000 for PhD students for the duration of the scholarship.

-To obtain this scholarship supplement, students must send a written application to the FRQNT signed by the research director and the organization’s supervisor at the time of project proposal.
-In the application, students must include the evaluation of the supplementary expenses incurred because their research location is located in a different region from their studies (this supplement will primarily cover the additional transportation expenses the student will incur and any accommodation expenses, if applicable).
+To obtain this travel allowance, students must apply to the FRQNT at the time of application for scholarship, using the appropriate form signed by the research director and the industrial supervisor.
+In the application for travel allowance, students must include an estimate of the supplementary expenses that will be incurred due to their research being carried out at organizations located in outlying areas that are in a different region from their studies.
+This travel allowance will primarily cover the additional transportation expenses and any accommodation expenses, if applicable.

 NSERC and the FRQNT will allow foreign students to apply for an IIS Program scholarship.
 These applicants, as well as their applications, must meet all other IIS Program requirements.